patmtp35/Esphome_Fridge_display/README.md

 to do list :

-- Dimable Light Screen
+- Dimable Light Screen => Ok Done with HA Automation
-- Enable Touch Screen
+- Enable Touch Screen => finaly Not usefull for me as it was in top oh the fridge :)
-- Night Page
+- Night Page => not usefull for me
-- Graphs Page
+- Graphs Page => not usefull for me

 Inspirations: